krattai/AEBL/README.md

 The current image is a ~680MB 7zip compressed file of it's original 2.7GB size, located on dropbox, here: https://www.dropbox.com/s/lj0r6yia4tsnz8w/140815-aeblpi.img.7z?dl=0

 AEBL uses IPv6 to a great extent.
 Many Internet Service Providers still do not provide IPv6.
 As a result, in order to access certain information for AEBL, obtaining an IPv6 internet connection will be helpful.
-The following providers offer free IPv6 tunnerls:
+The following providers offer free IPv6 tunnels:

 gogo6:
 http://www.gogo6.com/profile/gogoCLIENT